API Keys & Trace Routing

 API keys authenticate your system when sending traces to Mibo.
 You need at least one to use passive testing.

 Each project can have multiple API keys.
-Keys can be unrestricted (access all platforms in the project) or scoped to specific platforms.
+Keys can be unrestricted (access all agents in the project) or scoped to specific agents.

 Creating an API key